 The first task for the team that is to conduct a systematic review is to formulate and finalise the question it will address, the review question.
 Next, the group establishes a review protocol, i.e. a detailed plan of how to carry out the work.
 At this stage, decision-makers and other stakeholders can also contribute their views.

 The review team then attempts to identify all research findings that may be of interest in the context.
 Searches are performed, first, among articles in international academic literature.
-Supplementary investigations can also be carried out in official reports and other ‘grey’ literature, both Swedish and foreign.
+Supplementary investigations can also be carried out in official reports and other ‘grey’ literature.
 There may also be direct contact with scientists or departments that may, perhaps, possess valuable data.
 Unpublished data may also be useful.
 Throughout, the crucial requirement is for the material to be so well documented that its relevance and quality can be appraised.

 The next stage is to screen the hundreds or even thousands of articles and reports identified by the literature searches.
 Eventually, perhaps only about one or a few dozen studies may prove to be relevant and well executed enough to be help answer the question that the review is intended to elucidate.